Corporate Responsibility - Focus Areas

 Employees at all levels are required to comply with Beacon’s procedures and all relevant local, state, and federal environmental laws and regulations.

 As a distributor rather than a products manufacturer, Beacon is fortunate to make a smaller impact on the environment that many other companies in the marketplace.
 Still, we are continually looking for ways to run our business successfully while safeguarding resources for future generations.
 We also encourage our suppliers to practice leading waste and energy management techniques and strive to partner with environmentally conscious suppliers.

 Below we describe ways that we are achieving these goals.

 Fleet Management: Emissions Fuel Economy

 Beacon utilizes a fleet of trucks to deliver its products.
-We understand that our gas-powered trucks release greenhouse gas (GHG) emissions and we are working to reduce these emissions via our On-time and Complete (OTC) Network strategy.
-OTC focuses on shifting multi-branch markets to a collaborative market model that optimizes customer deliveries by shipping from the closest branch to the customer’s delivery address.
-This strategy is reducing the average miles our trucks drive per delivery.
+We understand that our diesel-powered trucks release greenhouse gas (GHG) emissions and we are working to reduce these emissions via our OTC® Network strategy.
+Beacon’s OTC Network focuses on shifting multi-branch markets to a collaborative market model that optimizes customer deliveries by shipping from the closest branch to the customer’s delivery address.
+This strategy is reducing the fuel our trucks use per delivery.

 In addition, we continually invest to modernize our fleet to reduce emissions and improve safety for our drivers.
 All replacement Commercial Motor Vehicles are Certified Clean Idle diesel engines resulting in lower NOx levels of less than 30g/ hr.